davidad/davidad.github.io/source/_posts/2014-03-12-the-operating-system-is-out-of-date.markdown

 an operating system.
 A righteous operating system should be a programming language.
 And for goodness' sake, let's not use the entire network stack just to talk to another process on the same machine which is responsible for managing a database using the filesystem stack.
-At least let's use shared memory (that's what it's _for_!).
+At least let's use shared memory (with transactional semantics, naturally -- which Intel's latest CPUs support in hardware).
 But if we believe in the future -- if we believe in ourselves -- let's dare to ask why, anyway, does the operating system give you this "filesystem" thing that's no good as a database and expect you to just accept that "stuff on computers goes in folders, lah"?
 Any decent software environment